 Importance of recognizing personal triggers and stressors during tough discussions.

-Part 2: Dissecting Conversations and Skillsets
+Part 2: Dissecting Conversations and Skillsets Exercise

 The lessons learned in the Trio are valuable beyond the group.
 Applying trust-building, communication, conflict resolution, and leadership to broader teams and real-world challenges strengthens professional growth.
 By translating these skills into everyday work, you’ll foster collaboration, navigate uncertainty, and drive success in any context.

-Watch this 6 minute video on the power of habits and how to use the 3-step loop to change behavior
+Watch the 6-minute Power of Habit Summary Video on how to use the 3-step loop to change behavior.

 Part 1: Sound Check